 Realize that you’re competing with hundreds of thousands of other writers, and that on the IQ and creativity spectrum, you’re smack dab in the middle.
 Yeah, you’re more intelligent than the average person, but writers are not the average person.

 - your ability to learn from others

 As you can tell, this is probably the biggest mistake you can make as a writer.

 What sets you apart as a writer is not your intelligence, but your work ethic.
 Develop an amazing work ethic and you will succeed as a writer, guaranteed.
 Keep thinking you’re smart and you’ll dribble away your writing career in half-baked ideas and slipshod work.

 You are not half as smart as you think you are.
 Unless you tend to think of yourself as incredibly dumb, in which case I’d tell you to buck up, gain some confidence, and write the hell out of your novel.

 To be a writer you need a black belt in emotion.
 If you squelch your emotion, or let it slip away, it’s the biggest mistake you can make.
 Harness it.
 Make it work for you.
 Put it all into your stories.
 You will never regret spilling it all on the page.

 Most writers avoid writing about the things which are hardest to write about, because they are scared of the emotions they’ll have to deal with.
 This is exactly wrong.
 You should write about the things which devastate and thrill you.

 The purpose of fiction is to channel and purge reader’s emotions.
 If you think the purpose of fiction is something else — to educate, or to show morality — you’re wrong.
 Those are good things, but they are secondary things.
-If you write something that moves people emotionally, you will be a success writer.
+If you write something that moves people emotionally, you will be a successful writer.
 If you do not, you will be a failure.

 And the only way you can move others emotionally is by spreading your messy emotions all over the page.